OSU-Sustainability-Office/energy-dashboard/README.md

   - description: quick description of the story
   - blocks: array of block ids
   - public: bitm, if should be a public story

-## Python Scripts
-### Import Data
-#### Process
-1. Connect to old mongo db and new sql service w/config file
-2. Check if table exists
-3. Create table to specifications highlighted in table section
-4. Populate table from old mongo db
-5. Repeat steps 3 and 4 for all tables
-6. Add indexes as highlighted in chart diagram
-### Temporary To Permanent
-#### Process
-1. Connect to SQL server
-2. Query all buildings in the buildings table
-3. For each building query the meters table for that building id
-4. Create a new dictionary object
-5. Loop through the meters returned from the query
-6. Add the values from the meters to the new dictionary object, be careful to follow the operation scheme laid out by the meters table.
-Also, use the time (w/truncated seconds) as a key for the dictionary.
-7. Iterate through the dictionary you created
-8. If the current key has the same amount of entries as were found in the meters table query, delete all the data points from that entry.
-Then insert the combined total into the data table.

 ## Development Environment
 ### Running a VueJS Dev Server